cnabio/duffle/docs/103-bundle-runtime.md

 Actions are defined below.

-Optionally, `CNAB_REVISION` may be passed, where this is a _unique string_ indicating the current "version" of the _installation_.
-For example, if the `my_installation` installation is upgraded twice (changing only the parameters), two `CNAB_REVISIONS` should be generated.
+Optionally, `CNAB_REVISION` _may_ be passed, where this is a _unique string_ indicating the current "version" of the _installation_.
+For example, if the `my_installation` installation is upgraded twice (changing only the parameters), three `CNAB_REVISIONS` should be generated (1. install, 2. upgrade, 3. upgrade).
 See [the Claims definition](104-claims.md) for details on revision ids.
+That `status` action _must not_ increment the revision.

+### Mounting Files

+Credentials may be mounted as files within the image's runtime filesystem.
+This definition does not specify how files are to be attached to an image.
+However, it specifies the conditions under which the files appear.

+Files _must_ be attached to the invocation image before the image's `/cnab/app/run` tool is executed.
+Files _must not_ be attached to the image when the image is built.
+That is, files _must not_ be part of the image itself.
+This would cause a security violation.
+Files _should_ be destroyed immediately following the exit of the `invocationImage`, though secure at-rest encryption may be a viable alternative.

 ### Executing the Run Tool